w33ts/dank-memer-wiki/About-Dank-Memer/Bot-rules.md

 - <a href="https://dankmemer.lol/community/blog/rules-exist" target="_blank">Rules Exist</a> was written before the latest rule update, so it has incorrect information about alt usage, and it is missing information about Rule 9 and 10.
 All other information is accurate and useful.
 - <a href="https://dankmemer.lol/community/blog/report-redux" target="_blank">Report Redux</a> is the most recent post on the rules.

 If you are unsure of the rules or have any questions, give the blogs a read.
-If you believe someone is breaking bot rules, you can report them with the <a href="/Resources/Reports-and-appeals" target="_blank">/report</a> command.
+If you believe a person or a server is breaking bot rules, you can report them with the <a href="/Resources/Reports-and-appeals" target="_blank">/report</a> command.

 <br>